ASAP General Track

 or

-- TOEFL iBT MyBest Scores and Special Home Edition and IELTS Indicator will be accepted as long as all exams were taken within the past two years.
+- TOEFL iBT MyBest Scores and Special Home Edition and IELTS Indicator will be accepted if all exams were taken within the past two years.

 - To send an official TOEFL or IELTS test score, please select the institution code B166.

 - DCE English Placement Test may be required for students who provide only their CET scores.
-The minimum placement level is Advanced; otherwise, students will be advised to take additional ESL courses in the initial quarter or add one more quarter.
+The minimum placement level is Advanced; otherwise, students will be advised to take additional Academic English courses in the initial quarter or add one more quarter.

 - UC Irvine DCE reserves the right to deny acceptance to ASAP.
 Applicants who are not accepted into ASAP by UC Irvine DCE will be notified in writing.